 Other ways to open the Character Viewer

-As a reminder, you can open the emojis and symbols two other simple ways.
+As a reminder, you can open the emojis and symbols in other simple ways:

 - Use the keyboard shortcut Control + Command + Space bar.